FrancescoLegg/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-'' A base version of the game Tic-Tac-Toe.
+A basic version of the Tic-Tac-Toe game.

-'' This page is not responsive...for now
+This page is not responsive...for now.